nlautrette/Ground-Station/README.md

 xxxxx is the sensor reading, in arbitary units mapped to the sensor ID.
 Guaranteed to be 2 characters.
 For example, a reading of 1 will be 0 padded to 00001.

-'(' and ')' are set packet start and termination packets.
+'(' and ')' are determined packet start and termination packets.